kevinolega/callcentertrainingtips/writing-before-speaking-6web.md

 Asking for what you want will mean that your options are limited.

-Do you want low paying jobs with no room for growth or promotion.
+Do you want low paying jobs with no room for growth or promotion?

-So I trained myself to be an extrovert.
+I trained myself to be an extrovert.

 I actively looked for opportunities.